You are really pleased with how your daughter is turning out.

 Vitamin deficiencies are common sources of psychiatric symptoms as are amino acid, essential fatty acid and mineral deficiencies.

 And we’ve known for centuries that heavy metal toxicity is a major cause of psychiatric disorders.

 This is a story from Ana’s mom:

-  I was on the trip as a parent moderator, so I knew right away and helped

-  coordinate the effort to find her.
+I was on the trip as a parent moderator so I knew right away and helped coordinate the effort to find her.
 Still, it was a nightmare.
-Ultimately, she

-  was found in the Greyhound Bus station about to board a bus back to our home
+Ultimately she was found in the Greyhound Bus station about to board a bus back to our home state.

-  state.

 She started to have weird facial expressions and behavioral tics.
-I was

-  depressed and desperate.
-I felt that my daughter was gone and there was nothing

-  I could do about it.
-We took her to many doctors and none of them offered us any

-  solution other than medication.
+I was depressed and desperate.
+I felt that my daughter was gone and there was nothing I could do about it.
+We took her to many doctors and none of them offered us any solution other than medication.

-  Over the next six months, we changed Ana’s diet, did a lot of testing and gave

-  her nutritional supplements.
+Over the next six months we changed Ana’s diet, did a lot of testing and gave her nutritional supplements.
 Ultimately we were able to wean Ana off of Abilify.

-  Even though we keep the medication on hand for emergencies, removing the drug
+Even though we keep the medication on hand for emergencies, removing the drug was major.

-  was major.
 I recognized the daughter I had known coming back to me.

-  Beyond that, she is a wonderful person to work with, kind, down to earth,

-  available, and really motivated to solve Ana’s problem.
-Dr. Mullan gave us

-  options, but we have to do significant work to be effective.
-In the end, Dr.

-  Mullan’s advice brought my daughter back.
-There is no substitute for having her

-  with us again.
+Beyond that, she is a wonderful person to work with: kind, down to earth, available, and really motivated to solve Ana’s problem.
+Dr. Mullan gave us options but we have to do significant work to be effective.
+In the end Dr. Mullan’s advice brought my daughter back.
+There is no substitute for having my daughter with us again.

 * Ana’s real name has been changed.